Testing continues to be emphasized in COVID-19 response

 The governor was joined by Secretary of Health Dr. Nate Smith.
 Also in attendance was Dr. Jose Romero, who will be taking over for Smith as interim secretary of health once Smith leaves his position Aug.
 28.

 Since Sunday, Arkansas has recorded 190 new cases of COVID-19, bringing the state’s total to 7,443 cases recorded.
-Since Sunday, hospitalizations have increased by six to 121, with 27 currently on ventilator.
-No additional deaths have been recorded since Sunday, leaving the toll at 133.
+Since Sunday hospitalizations have increased by six to 121, with 27 currently on ventilator.
+No additional deaths have been recorded since Sunday, leaving that number at 133.

 Recoveries are listed as 5,401, this up 126 since Sunday.

 Since Sunday, 3,798 COVID-19 tests were given, returning a 6 percent positivity rate.
-The goal for May of performing 60,000 tests in Arkansas, equating to 2 percent of the state population, was exceeded with 80,088 tests performed over that month, the governor said.
+The goal for May of performing 60,000 tests in Arkansas, equating to 2 percent of the state population, has been exceeded with 80,088 test performed over that month, the governor said.

 In June, the goal is to test all nursing home residents and staff, Hutchinson said.
 Smith added to that goal, with a call for 120,000 tests in June, equating to 4 percent of the state’s population.
 He compared this to Tennessee, which had tested 3.8 percent of its population in May.